DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram/work-with-chart-elements.md

 The **Context Toolbox** appears when you drag a connector from a shape and drop it without connecting it to another shape.

-Select a shape to create it at the end of the connector.
+Select a shape to insert it at the end of the connector.

 ![Context Toolbox](../../images/diagram-context-toolbox.gif)

 The **Context Toolbox** allows you to create a shape inside a container.

 1. Drag a connector from a shape while pressing Ctrl and release the connector inside a container.
-2. Select a shape you want to add.
+2. Select the shape you want to add.
 The shape is placed in the container's nested shape collection.

 ![Context Toolbox](../../images/diagram-context-toolbox-with-container.gif)